donluca/PSClassic-Debian/README.md

 # PSClassic-Debian
+This software comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.

 Installer for Debian on the Sony Playstation Classic

 Use with care and be prepared for the worst (having your Playstation Classic with no games because a part of the script failed in stopping the installer process when something has gone wrong).